Tommy Bush

 Thomas Curtis Bush (February 6, 1928 – February 4, 2003) was an American actor.
 He was born in Orange County, California.

 He frequently worked with Sam Peckinpah, appearing in The Getaway, The Killer Elite and Convoy.
 Other films he appeared in include Ed Wood, Cobb, Crimson Tide, Mars Attacks!, Con Air, Rush Hour and Dr. Dolittle 2.
 He appeared in such TV series as T.J.
-Hooker and Simon & Simon.
+Hooker, Hart To Hart and Simon & Simon.
 He played Deputy Sturgess on Bret Maverick.
-He died on February 4, 2003, in Los Angeles, California, two days before his 75th birthday.
+He died on February 4, 2003, in Los Angeles, California, at age 74.